Brain-Healthy Habits: Lifestyle Changes For Long-Term Cognitive Well-Being

 To keep this vibrant ecosystem thriving, it requires regular care and attention in the form of nourishing food, exercise, mental challenges, and social connections.

-By cultivating these brain-healthy habits in your daily life, you can nurture your cognitive well-being and create an where you can be more present to serve others.
+By cultivating these brain-healthy habits in your daily life, you can nurture your cognitive well-being and create an environment where you can be more present to serve others.

 In this article, we’ll delve into the essential lifestyle changes that support long-term cognitive health so that you can become the best version of yourself.